1. Introduction

 All vascular plants can grow true roots, although they are not formed in some primitive and some epiphyte plants.
 Some non-vascular plants, like mosses and hepatic plants, show underground structures called ryzhoids that anchor the plant body to the ground and absorb water, but they lack vascular bundles.
 True roots always have vascular bundles containing xylem and phloem.

-Root growth and development depend on organic molecules supply and hormones coming from the stem.
-For example, the root growth is reduced during fruit and seed formation.
-The relation between the size of stem and the size of the root may vary in different species, and it is influenced by the age of the plant and environment variables.
-The ratio stem/root may rank be 0,12 in a tropical forest, 0,5 in corn, and 3 inbeet.
+Growth rate and extension of roots depend on environmental variables, such as moisture, temperature, season, plant species, and many others.
+For instance, root growth is reduced during fruit and seed formation.
+The relation between the size of the stem and the size of the root may vary in different species, and it is influenced by the age of the plant and environmental variables.
+The ratio root/stem may rank as 0.12 in a tropical forest, 0.5 in corn, and 3 in beet.

-Root branches die with high probability, depending on the species and season of the year.
-So, plants need to produce new branches continuously, not only to increase the size of the root system, but also to maintain the root system.
-This process demands much energy, mostly coming from photosynthesis.
-Roots may use 50 % to 70 % of the photosynthesis production of a plant.
-It is not clear why a plant needs so many roots, but it can be related to the constant searching for water and nutrients.
+Root branches die very often, which depends on the species and season of the year.
+Thus, plants need to produce new branches continuously, not only to increase the overall size of the root system, but also to maintain it in a steady state.

 Some tree species have the ability of fusing the roots between different individuals.
 This behavior has been observed in some tropical species, many pine species and other angiosperm tree species.
 These connections allow direct communication of group of individuals through their roots, and therefore they can share water resources, minerals and other nutrients.